ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The Leader MAY defer handling the collection request.
 In this case, it indicates that the collection job is not yet ready by immediately sending an empty response body.
-The Leader SHOULD include a Retry-After header field to suggest a polling interval to the Collector.
+The Leader SHOULD include a Retry-After header field ({{!RFC9110, Section 10.2.3}}) to suggest a polling interval to the Collector.
 The Collector then polls the state of the job by sending GET requests to the collection job.
 The Collector SHOULD use each response's Retry-After header field to decide when to try again.
 The Leader responds the same way until either the job is ready, from which point it responds with a `CollectionJobResp` (defined below), or the job fails, from which point the Leader MUST abort with the error that caused the failure.

 The Leader MAY instead handle the request immediately.
 It waits to respond to the Collector's PUT until the collection job is ready, in which case it responds